czech-radio/schedule/README.rst

 your programs.
 At least you can export data as ``pandas.Dataframe`` and play with that.*

-   Of course our first reaction when consuming HTTP resources in Python is to reach for Requests.
-But for structured APIs, we often want more than ad-hoc calls to Requests.
-We want a client-side API for our apps. – Michael Kennedy (@mkennedy)

 Star us on GitHub — it motivates us!

 Installation